libor-m/ngs-course/02-genomics.rst

 Session 2: Genomic data
 =======================

-During this course we are going to use various genomic data stored in standard formats that can be easily read and processed with UNIX shell commands.
+During this course we are going to use various genomic data stored in standard formats that can be easily read and processed with Unix shell commands.
 This session provides overview of these common data formats.
 Specialized tools that are optimized for work with these data will be mentioned here as well.

-Complex tasks are more easy to be conducted with specialized genomic tools rather than trying to achieve that solely by using built-in UNIX command line tools.
+Complex tasks are more easy to be conducted with specialized genomic tools rather than trying to achieve that solely by using built-in Unix command line tools.
 Not mentioning here very specific bioinformatic tasks like read mapping, assembly and others that simply need a software developed for such purposes.

 The advantage is that majority of the specialized genomic software can be run in the command line.
-The most efficient work is based on combination of both built-in UNIX shell commands and specialized genomic tools.
-Built-in UNIX shell commands can be used to direct flow of the data in the bioinformatic pipeline, carry basic processing of the data, and run genomic tools with specified parameters.
+The most efficient work is based on combination of both built-in Unix shell commands and specialized genomic tools.
+Built-in Unix shell commands can be used to direct flow of the data in the bioinformatic pipeline, carry basic processing of the data, and run genomic tools with specified parameters.

 Common genomic tools